znsio/specmatic-order-bff-wsdl/README.md

 java -jar specmatic.jar stub --port 8090 ./wsdls/order_api.wsdl
 ```

-## Hit the downstream dependency stub from SOAPUI
+Now we can verify if the stub server is running
 1. Open SOAPUI
 2. Import the wsdl in `wsdls/order_api.wsdl`
+3. Remember to set the endpoint URL to host `localhost` and port `8090`
-3. Use the following request from SOAPUI:
+4. Send the following request using SOAPUI:

 ```xml
 <S:Envelope xmlns:S="http://schemas.xmlsoap.org/soap/envelope/">